rust-lang/rust/src/doc/nomicon/safe-unsafe-meaning.md

 But it's probably not the implementation you want.

 Rust has traditionally avoided making traits unsafe because it makes Unsafe pervasive, which is not desirable.
-Send and Sync are unsafe is because thread safety is a *fundamental property* that unsafe code cannot possibly hope to defend against in the same way it would defend against a bad Ord implementation.
+The reason Send and Sync are unsafe is because thread safety is a *fundamental property* that unsafe code cannot possibly hope to defend against in the same way it would defend against a bad Ord implementation.
 The only way to possibly defend against thread-unsafety would be to *not use